kevalp566/jenkins-ci-demo/README.md

-#This is the demo file to check connectiivty.
+# Jenkins CI/CD Demo
+This is a simple Node.js app to test CI/CD pipeline with Jenkins.